Temporary COVID-19 measures for residential tenancies expired on 30 April 2022.

 Step 2 – Apply for conciliation

 If you can’t come to an agreement, you may choose to apply for RTA Dispute resolution.
-Learn more about the conciliation process.
+You can learn more about RTA conciliation by taking a look at the dispute resolution process flow chart.

 The RTA will confirm your dispute resolution request as soon as possible, and then arrange a date and time for the conciliation to occur either via a teleconference or phone shuttle.